SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     g.
 Final \>Q30 score of \>70%

-***Final Steps***
+***5.10) Final Steps***

-1. Perform post run wash.
+1. Perform a post run wash on the MiSeq.

 2. Dispose of liquid waste in appropriate hazardous jug and reagent cartridge in hazardous bucket.

-3. When MiSeq Reporter finishes, copy the fastq files from the analysis folder to the run folder on the NAS drive.
+3. When MiSeq Reporter finishes, copy the fastq files from the output folder to the run folder on the NAS drive.

-4. Perform maintenance wash if required.
+4. Perform maintenance or standby wash if required.

-5. Confirm with investigator that data are of sufficient quality and quantity.
+5. Check data to confirm they are of sufficient quality and quantity.

   ---------------------------------------------------------------
   **Appendix A: Adding An Assay To Illumina Experiment Manager**
   ---------------------------------------------------------------

-5. Using Illumina Experiment Manager, create a sample plate for each 96 well plate of template.
-Choose indexes that correspond to one of the four index pair plates above.
-See Appendix C for instruction on creating a custom assay in IEM.

-6. Using Illumina Experiment Manager, create a sample sheet for the run.
-Ensure that index choices are compatible with one another and there is sufficient diversity in the index reads so as to activate both light channels every cycle.
-Note: Primer plate A has insufficient diversity to be run alone.
-If sequencing 96 or fewer samples, choose plate B, C, or D.

-7. The MiSeq requires base diversity on every cycle.
-16S is a low diversity library.
-With MiSeq software v2.2, 16S libraries can be loaded with 5% PhiX.
-Additionally, other high diversity samples such as metagenomes can be run simultaneously.
-This requires manually editing the sample sheet.
-Older software versions required “hardcoding” the matrix and phasing/pre-phasing values.
-See Appendix B.

 Introduction

-Illumina Experiment Manager is used to generate sample plates and sheets.
+Illumina Experiment Manager (IEM) is used to generate sample plates and sheets.
 A new assay must be added to the system to efficiently prepare sample sheets for 16S sequencing.
 Not only does this eliminate the need to manually assemble a sample sheet for 16S runs, but allows the user to